kmce2019/CFB-Scores/README.md

 Add to startup

 Could use guidance on how to repackage all of this and install it in home/ instead of buried in directories

+Want to add a second matrix for larger display, easier to read all the text

+Want to add team logos

+Would like to also probably make a new project to display CFB games like https://github.com/MLB-LED-Scoreboard/mlb-led-scoreboard  The NFL flavor of this project is not working.
+PIL v10 and the rpi-rgb-led-matrix don't get along yet!